Audit Committee Charter

-There shall be a committee of the Board of Directors (the "Board") of EnteroMedics Inc. (the "Company") to be known as the Audit Committee (the "Committee").
+There shall be a committee of the Board of Directors (the “Board”) of ReShape Lifesciences Inc. (the “Company”) to be known as the Audit Committee (the “Committee”).
 The Committee shall be composed of three or more directors as determined by the Board, each of whom shall be independent of the management of the Company, and free of any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a Committee member.
-Members of the Committee shall meet the independence and experience requirements of the Securities and Exchange Commission ("SEC") and The Nasdaq Stock Market ("Nasdaq"), including any exceptions permitted by these requirements (as such requirements may be modified or supplemented from time to time).
-All members of the Committee shall have a basic understanding of finance and accounting and be able to read and understand fundamental financial statements at the time of their appointment to the Committee, and at least one member of the Committee shall have accounting or related financial management expertise and qualify as an "audit committee financial expert" as defined by the SEC.
+All members of the Committee shall meet the independence and experience requirements of the Securities and Exchange Commission (“SEC”) and The Nasdaq Stock Market (“Nasdaq”), subject to any exceptions permitted by these requirements (as such requirements may be modified or supplemented from time to time).
+All members of the Committee shall have a basic understanding of finance and accounting and be able to read and understand fundamental financial statements at the time of their appointment to the Committee, and at least one member of the Committee shall have accounting or related financial management expertise and qualify as an “audit committee financial expert” as defined by the SEC.

 The members of the Committee shall be appointed and replaced by the Board on the recommendation of the Nominating and Governance Committee.
 If a Committee Chair is not designated by the Board or present, the members of the Committee may designate a Chair by majority vote of the Committee membership.
 The term of appointment of each Committee member is at the discretion of the Board.